A comprehensive guide to the best food in Thailand.

 Thai curry is one of the most flavourful dishes you can get in Thailand.

-All curries are served with a side of rice, and you can usually choose if you want tofu, chicken, shrimp, pork or beef as your main protein.
+All Thai curries are served with a side of rice, and you can usually choose if you want tofu, chicken, shrimp, pork, or beef as your main protein.

-Green Curry: This is the spiciest Thai curry, made with lots of fresh green chilli and usually made with Thai eggplant
+Green Curry: Green curry is the spiciest Thai curry, made with lots of fresh green chilli and usually made with Thai eggplant and coconut milk

 Massaman Curry: A hearty curry composed of mainly meat and potatoes, with an aromatic sauce including cinnamon, tamarind, and peanuts